philipellisis/csd-docs/docs/intro.md

 ### Builders Kits

 These are the (almost) all inclusive kits that give you the ability to get a fairly comprehensive pinball machine in one simple to install package.
 There is still a lot of parts to go through, mount and install, but the end result is a pinball machine with all the best toys and lights.
 If you want something that is even better than most pre-built machines come with at a fraction of the cost without the time investment of doing it all yourself, then these are the way to go.

+## Boards

+### PinOne Boards

+These are the latest offering of the boards that connect your PC to your toys, and are designed to replace the Pinscape boards due to availability.
+They translate table events emitted from DOF and DOFLinx into outputs that allow your lights, solenoids, shakers, and other toys to respond properly in your cabinet.
+The boards also allow for the addition of a plunger, adding nudge to your cabinet and adding button inputs to your cabinet.
+They are less configurable than the Pinscape boards, but also offer a lot of nice features that the Pinscape boards are not able to offer that I always wish they did.

+### KL25Z Pinscape Boards

+These boards are the "gold standard" of the virtual pinball boards, have been around for many years, and offer a lot of configuration options for running your virtual pinball machine.
+I have been supplying solutions using these boards for many years, but due to supply issues have started to switch over to the PinOne boards.